prebid/Prebid.js/modules/rtdModule/provider.md

 };
 ```

-2. Function that returns the real time data according to the following structure:
+2. Promise that returns the real time data according to this structure:
 ```
 {
-  "adUnitCode":{
+  "slotPlacementId":{
       "key":"value",
       "key2":"value"
   },
-  "adUnitCode2":{
+  "slotBPlacementId":{
       "dataKey":"dataValue",
   }
 }